Our Review Process

 Ceylon cinnamon is a lesser-known spice that has long been praised for its culinary qualities.
 In comparison to the more common cassia cultivar, it is relatively pricey.

-It has been shown in animal and laboratory tests to lower blood sugar spikes, enhance insulin sensitivity, and improve metabolic indicators linked to insulin resistance.
+It has been shown in animal and laboratory tests to reduce sugar spikes, enhance insulin sensitivity, and improve metabolic indicators linked to insulin resistance.
 Cassia has been studied in persons with and without type 2 diabetes in various research.
 Within a few months of using them, the majority of them had significant decreases in fasting blood sugar levels.

 Cinnamaldehyde is one of cinnamon's most essential active compounds.
 Flavourings and perfumes include it.
 Some of cinnamon's potential health advantages might be attributed to it.